- Home

 1. Pale or jaundiced skin

-Due to the problems that low levels of B12 cause to your body’s red blood cell production, a common symptom of B12 deficiency is looking pale.
+Due to the problems that low levels of B12 cause to the body’s red blood cell production, a common symptom of B12 deficiency is looking pale.

-Being deficient in red blood cells can also cause an excess of bilirubin – a red/brown-coloured substance that the liver produces – to circulate in our blood.
-Having large amounts of bilirubin in your body can cause the skin and whites of your eyes to have a yellow tinge too.
+Being deficient in red blood cells can also cause an excess of bilirubin – a red/brown-coloured substance that the liver produces – to circulate in the blood.
+Large amounts of bilirubin can cause the skin and whites of the eyes to have a yellow tinge too.

 2. Weakness or fatigue

-As red blood cells transport oxygen to your body’s cells, when you’re deficient in B12, you may feel tired and weak.
+As red blood cells transport oxygen to the body’s cells, when deficient in B12, you may feel tired and weak.

 3. Pins and needles